 - 1/4 cup granulated sugar

 - 3/4 teaspoon salt

 - 2 teaspoons bread machine yeast

 - Confectioners' sugar for sprinkling on Beignets

-- Add water, evaporated milk, vanilla extract, unsalted butter, egg, sugar, salt, bread flour and yeast in that order to pan of bread machine.
+- Add water, milk, vanilla extract, unsalted butter, egg, sugar, salt, bread flour and yeast in that order to pan of bread machine.
 Start machine on dough cycle.
 When kneading is complete, remove dough from bread machine pan, place in oiled bowl, cover with plastic wrap, and refrigerate over night.
 The next day, remove dough from the refrigerator 1 hour before wanting to roll it out.

 - Preheat oil to 360° F.

 - On a lightly floured surface roll dough out to about 1/4-inch thickness.
 Cut into 2-inch x 3-inch rectangles.
 Deep fry, flipping constantly until golden brown (about 1 minute).
 Drain Beignets on paper towels.
 Sprinkle with confectioners' sugar.
 Serve immediately.
 Yield: 3 dozen Beignets.